-We are a development-stage company engaged in drug development to create new therapies for cancer and fibrotic disease.
-Our drug candidates are based on our method of targeting galectin proteins, which are key mediators of biologic and pathologic function.
-We use naturally occurring plant materials to create complex carbohydrates with specific molecular weights and pharmaceutical properties.
-Using these unique carbohydrate-based candidate compounds that bind and inhibit galectin proteins, we are undertaking the pursuit of therapies for indications where galectins have a demonstrated role in the pathogenesis of a given disease.
+We are a development-stage company engaged in drug research and development to create new therapies for fibrotic disease and cancer.
+Our drug candidates are based on our method of targeting galectin proteins, which are key mediators of biologic and pathologic functions.
+We use naturally occurring, readily-available plant materials as starting material in manufacturing processes to create proprietary complex carbohydrates with specific molecular weights and other pharmaceutical properties.
+These complex carbohydrate molecules are appropriately formulated into acceptable pharmaceutical formulations.
+Using these unique carbohydrate-based candidate compounds that bind and inhibit galectin proteins, we are undertaking the focused pursuit of therapies for indications where galectins have a demonstrated role in the pathogenesis of a given disease.
 We focus on diseases with serious, life-threatening consequences to patients and those where current treatment options are limited.
-Our strategy is to establish clinical development programs that add value to our business in the shortest period of time possible and to seek strategic partners when a program becomes advanced and requires additional resources.
+Our strategy is to establish and implement clinical development programs that add value to our business in the shortest period of time possible and to seek strategic partners when a program becomes advanced and requires additional resources.

-We attempt to leverage our scientific and development expertise as well as established relationships with outside sources to achieve cost-effective and efficient development.
-We are pursuing a development pathway to clinical enhancement and commercialization for our lead compounds in immune enhancement for cancer therapy as well as in both liver fibrosis and fatty liver disease.
+We endeavor to leverage our scientific and product development expertise as well as established relationships with outside sources to achieve cost-effective and efficient development.
+These outside sources, amongst others, provide us with expertise in preclinical models, pharmaceutical development, toxicology, clinical development, pharmaceutical manufacturing, sophisticated physical and chemical characterization, and commercial development.
+We also have established a collaborative scientific discovery program with leading experts in carbohydrate chemistry and characterization.
+This discovery program is aimed at the targeted development of new molecules which bind galectin proteins and offer alternative options to larger market segments in our primary disease targets.
+We are pursuing a development pathway to clinical enhancement and commercialization for our lead compounds in liver fibrosis and fatty liver disease as well as in immune enhancement for cancer therapy.
 All of our proposed products are presently in development, including pre-clinical and clinical trials.